daoraCode/daoraCode/README.md

 - 👋🏼 Hello, I'm daoraCode
-- 🌈 Passionate by UI/UX Design and building impressive websites
+- 🌈 Passionate by UI/UX Designs and immersive websites
 - 🚀 Currently working on JavaScript/VueJS/ReactJS and other ressources projects related to Web Development
 - ✍️ I like to collaborate on great teams for new challenges which we can grow with